 This post is the start of a series of image posts Ancient History et cetera will be putting together each month and today’s post is all about amazing ancient Roman mosaics!

 The Romans, well the wealthier ones, were well known for enjoying mosaic decorations in their homes and public buildings.
-As Roman culture spread far and wide the use of mosaics as decoration can also been seen in many other countries such as Carthage, Byzantine and Turkey.
+As Roman culture spread far and wide the use of mosaics as decoration can also been seen across North Africa, the Middle East, and Turkey.

 Shrouded in mystery and lure, the Khmer city of Angkor is one of the most mesmerizing places in the world.
 Founded around the year 800 CE by Jayavarman II (c.
 770-850 CE), Angkor was the center of the powerful Khmer kingdom, which dominated much of what is present-day Cambodia, Laos, Thailand, Burma, and Vietnam until the 15th century CE.
 At its height, Angkor was one of the largest and most technologically sophisticated cities in the world, crowned by a stunning architectural achievement: the temple complex of Angkor Wat.